 The JCA-QIT ensures that the ITU-T QIT standardization work with focus on QKDN is progressed in a well-coordinated manner among relevant study groups, in particular, Study Group 11 on protocols and interoperability, Study Group 13 on network architecture and functions, and Study Group 17 on security.

-Whenever duplication of effort or planning issues are discovered, the JCA-QIT will report this to Study Group 13 (parent group TBD) as the lead study group to coordinate all activities related to QIT with other relevant study groups.
+Whenever duplication of effort or planning issues are discovered, the JCA-QIT will report this to TSAG as the parent group to coordinate all activities related to QIT with other relevant study groups.

-The JCA-QIT considers and encourages possibilities of co-operation on QIT with relevant SDOs such as ISO/IEC JTC1, ETSI, IEEE, IETF, MEF, etc.
+The JCA-QIT considers and encourages possibilities of co-operation on QIT with relevant SDOs such as ISO/IEC JTC1, ETSI, IEEE, IETF/IRTF, CCSA, CEN-CENELEC FG QT, IEC TC 86, etc.

 The JCA-QIT analyzes the work of standards development organizations, consortia and forums for use in its coordination function and provides information on this work for use by the relevant study groups in planning their work.